sunilabrahamindia/sunilabraham/media/this-is-all-india-radia-outlook-india.md

 created: 2026-02-10
 ---

 **This Is All India Radia** is an *Outlook India* article published on 27 November 2010.
 Debarshi Dasgupta analyses the mainstream media blackout of the Niira Radia tapes scandal, which exposed conversations between a corporate lobbyist and prominent journalists.
-The piece documents how internet platforms including blogs, Twitter, YouTube, and Wikipedia circumvented traditional media censorship, contributing to wider public discussion about journalistic ethics and media power.
+The piece documents how internet platforms including blogs, Twitter, YouTube, and Wikipedia sustained attention on the story despite limited coverage in traditional media, contributing to wider public discussion about journalistic ethics and media power.

 ## Contents